The first-principles phase diagram of monolayer nanoconfined water: Hexatic phase at intermediate pressures

-In the intermediate pressure regime, at typical vdW pressures between 0.5\,GPa and 2.0\,GPa in graphene confinement, monolayer water exhibits a phase that is neither solid nor liquid.
-As shown in Fig.~\ref{fig:hexatic}(a,b), below 0.8\,GPa flat-rhombic ice melts via a first-order phase transition accompanied with abrupt changes in the enthalpy and the structure of water, as well as in the diffusion coefficient.
+In the intermediate pressure regime, i.e. at typical vdW pressures between 0.5 and 2.0\,GPa in graphene confinement, monolayer water exhibits a phase that is neither solid nor liquid.
+As shown in Fig.~\ref{fig:hexatic}(a,b), below 0.8\,GPa, flat-rhombic ice melts via a first-order phase transition accompanied by abrupt changes in the enthalpy and the structure of water, as well as in the diffusion coefficient.
 However, beyond this pressure, flat-rhombic ice undergoes a first-order phase transition to a new phase with rotating water molecules.
-Consequently, the new phase lacks translational order, and is thus not a crystal, but it also has a vanishingly small diffusion coefficient as shown in Fig.~\ref{fig:hexatic}(b).
-A detailed analysis of the hydrogen bond network shows six-fold symmetry in the distribution of oxygen atoms around a central water molecule (see Fig. \ref{fig:hexatic}(e)).
-The presence of angular nodes in the spatial distributions of oxygen atoms is indicative of long ranged orientational order.
-These properties suggest that the new phase bears hallmarks of a hexatic phase, an intermediate phase between the solid and the liquid within KTHNY theory of phase transitions in 2D materials~\cite{kosterlitz_long_1972}. \\
+As evidenced in the structure-factor, shown in Fig.~\ref{fig:hexatic}(f), the new phase lacks translational order but exhibits 6 fold orientational symmetry.
+Furthermore, the angular nodes in the spatial distributions of oxygen atoms, shown in Fig.~\ref{fig:hexatic}(e), indicate long-range orientational order.
+These properties suggest that the phase bears hallmarks of a hexatic phase, an intermediate phase between the solid and the liquid within the theory of phase transitions in 2D~\cite{kosterlitz_ordering_1973} \vk{by Kosterlitz, Thouless, Halperin, Nelson and Young (KTHNY theory).} \\